Last updated on: 2023-03-14 02:16:22.

 Network setup

 You must create seven separate networks.
-You can create them however you want; using Distributed Switch, VLANs, and Distributed Port Group, or create a Standard Virtual Switch, and assign as many uplinks as you want.
+For your VNFM-supported version of ESXi, you can create them however you want; using a Distributed Switch, VLANs, and Distributed Port Group, or create a Standard Virtual Switch, and assign as many uplinks as you want.
 The only requirement is that you create seven, separated, uniquely named networks for the required pre-existing networks.

 Note